The Importance of Microservices Architecture for Modern Applications

 - Overall health monitoring.

 Microservices and containers are a dynamic duo that enables faster development and fault-prone provisioning and configuration.
 They allow companies to deliver new features faster while improving quality and resiliency of the final product.
-For instance, teams using Docker containers reported a in frequency of software releases.
-Early adopters like Airbnb, Disney, Dropbox, GE and others have reported a after shifting to microservices.
+For instance, teams using Docker containers reported a 13x increase in frequency of software releases.
+Early adopters like Airbnb, Disney, Dropbox, GE and others have reported a 75% drop in development lead times after shifting to microservices.

 Moving from monolithic to microservices architecture often requires transformational changes within the organization.
 Apart from refactoring the existing application, you will also need to adopt new strategies for testing microservices, especially if you are still relying on manual testing alone.